check-spelling-sandbox/azure-rest-api-specs/specification/containerregistry/resource-manager/readme.md

 suppressions:
   - code: TrackedResourcePatchOperation
     from: containerregistry.json
-    reason: The following workitems will be implemented to improve the swagger for the next API verison.
+    reason: The following workitems will be implemented to improve the swagger for the next API version.
 Workitems 24979281, 24778096, 24802955, 24802955.
 This is planned for 2023-11-01-preview
 ```